Skip to footer content

 Installing IronPDF

 To get started with IronPDF, you'll need to install the IronPDF NuGet package.
-You can do this by following the instructions at Installing IronPDF.
+You can do this by following the instructions in the IronPDF documentation.

 First, let's create a simple Product class to represent the products: